Thinking about making an offer on a house?

 Raise Your Offer Amount-Odd Numbers

 I am not recommending that you overpay for a home.
-But, there may be times where a home is priced below market in anticipation of getting multiple offers.
-As an agent that has represented quite a few Sellers, I have done this many times and it works.
+But, there may be times when a home is priced below market in anticipation of getting multiple offers.
+As an agent representing quite a few Sellers, I have done this many times and it works.

-So, let me tell you the secret of making an offer on a house during a multiple offer situation.
+So, let me tell you the secret of making an offer on the house during a multiple-offer situation.
 After comparables are given to you and you know that the home is priced below market, come in close to market value with an odd-numbered offer.
 Meaning, most people think in terms of even numbers, right?
 So, instead of writing an offer at $255,500 for instance, write the offer amount at $257,660.
 I have seen Buyers win the offer by $50.

 Overpaying for a home, if you are getting a mortgage may mean not passing an appraisal.
 This is where hiring that experienced agent truly pays off in really knowing the market values of your desired area.